 - Store in an airtight container for up to a week.

 - For this recipe, you want your coconut oil to be quite firm, but not too firm that it can't be worked with.
 Do not use liquid coconut oil or coconut oil that is very soft.
-If yours is too soft (mine was for this recipe) measure it out into a bowl and put into the fridge or freezer for a few minutes for it to firm up before using.
+If yours is too soft measure it out into a bowl and put into the fridge or freezer for a few minutes for it to firm up before using.

 - Don't buy oat flour!
 Make it yourself!
 Learn how to make your own oat flour here.

-- Store your Coconut Date Squares in an airtight container for up to a week.
+- Store your squares covered in an airtight container for up to a week.